kentrikos/aws-bootstrap/docs/EKS_README.md

 3. Go to the cloned template-environment-configuration repository and perform the following tasks:

-	* for both application and operation, create your own 'region' (e.g. us-east-1).
+	* for both application and operation, create your own 'region' folder (e.g. us-east-1).

 		> If eu-central-1 is your region, then skip the copy part and modify the provided files.